Healthy CommunitiesAdvancing health equity at the neighborhood level.

 Consortium for Resilient Gulf Communities

-Through their combined expertise, the Consortium provides information, tools and resources to assist Gulf Coast communities in their efforts to become more resilient to adverse future events, including natural and industrial accidents.
+Through their combined expertise, the Consortium provides information, tools, and resources to assist Gulf Coast communities in their efforts to become more resilient to adverse future events, including natural and industrial accidents.
 The RAND Corporation, Louisiana State University, Tulane University, the Louisiana Public Health Institute, and the University of South Alabama make up the Consortium’s diverse group of partners.
+As part of this partnership, LPHI assists the Consortium with communicating their findings to lay audiences and helping local communities determine what policies are needed to mitigate the impacts of future events.